perfood/capacitor-google-fit/README.md

 The bucketSize and timeUnit will define the minimum length of an activity.

+Many activities will have the type unknown or in_vehicle - you will have to filter those out manually.

 an Example function to get Activities, looks like this:

 #### **`example.service.ts`**